Explore this course:

 Faculty of Social Sciences

-This course includes elements of international criminology and research training.
-It is one of the very few courses that use comparative and international perspectives to explore the key issues in criminology today.
+This course is one of the very few that uses comparative and international perspectives to explore the key issues in criminology today.

 - Responding to Crime in Europe